malamubcknd/DjangoProject-RESTAPI-STLibrary/README.md

-I created a book management REST API in Django for a Library
+I created a book management REST API in Django for a Library with a minimalistic front-end design

 The functionalities are:
 1. Users can add a book or books, Get a single book or all books (pagination feature in place) as well as see the number of books available at any point